blacklabelops-legacy/letsencrypt/README.md

 > This container will handshake with letsencrypt.org and an account and the certificate when successful.

-Then create additional volume for acme handshakes:
+Then create additional volume for ACME handshakes:

 ~~~~
 $ docker volume create letsencrypt_challenges